 - Impaired ability to perform motor activities despite intact motor abilities (apraxia).

 - Disorientation.
-Patient may feel disoriented regarding current place, time, o names of persons they are close with.
+Patients may feel disoriented regarding their current place, time, o names of persons they are close with.

 - Wandering.
-Because of disorientation, patient with dementia may often wander from one place to another.
+Because of disorientation, patients with dementia may often wander from one place to another.